 I think we can all relate to the feeling of leaving home for the first time.
 You miss the smell of your Mom’s cooking, the noises of the house and those subtleties of being home that permeate your being to the core without a way to describe them.
 I can almost taste my favorite dinners just writing this.
 Deep breath…

 Now imagine this.
 Imagine going home only to find a lot of small, almost imperceptible changes.
 You might not realize it at first, but something is just… off.
 Sounds unsettling doesn’t it?
-Well, when it comes to liturgy, this has been the experience of most Catholics in Milwaukee, whether they have realized it or not.
+Well, when it comes to liturgy, this has been the experience of most Catholics.

 There have been so many small (sum of parts = large) movements away from traditional liturgy over the past few decades that most Catholics these days have no idea they are participating in a Mass that is thoroughly drenched in Protestantism and modernism.
 What we do know is that, since the misinterpretation, and dishonest dissemination of Vatican II, Catholic numbers (in terms of baptisms, marriages, vocations to the priesthood and religious life, etc.) have dropped sharply – I don’t think we should be surprised.
-In short, we are witnessing (the near end of) a Catholic identity crisis here.
+In short, we are witnessing a Catholic identity crisis here.
 When your local parish features liturgical dancers, tambourines, clap along songs and banal, feel-good homilies devoid of doctrine, why stay?
-We are all drawn to the truth, but you won’t find it subscribing to those empty modernisms.
+We are all drawn to the truth, but you won’t find it in vacuous, feel-good drivel.
 One of the greatest assets we have is the fact that Catholicism is truly ancient and has not historically changed to suit the whims of the times.

-Perhaps your local parish isn’t as bad as I described – mine isn’t, actually.
+Perhaps your local parish isn’t as bad as I described.
 It is moving in the right direction, but I still can’t get on board with altar girls and an army of Eucharistic Ministers.
 We’ve written on these topics before so I won’t belabor them here.
-What’s more important is that our local parish is only 3 blocks away – infinitely convenient for us as parents of a small child and with twins on the way.
+What’s more important is that our local novus ordoparish is only three blocks away – infinitely convenient for us as parents of small children and with one on the way.
 Despite this amazing level of convenience, we decided it was time to go home again.